rkuzsma/resume/content/_index.md

 * Perseverant; worked two jobs (paid support and volunteer development) to earn his first full-time developer role.
 * Delivers tough, effective feedback when required.
 * Has been seen typing at talking speed.
 * "I can see the big picture, and I can focus on details.
 I can spot spelling mistakes and crooked pixels.
-I can clean up code.
-I can parse logs to find the needle in the haystack.
-I can normalize a query.
 I can fix legacy code.
-I willingly take on the dirty jobs so the team can focus on the rest."
+I can parse logs to find a needle in the haystack.
+I willingly take on the dirty, unglamorous jobs so the team can focus on the rest."

 ## Career History